Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Summary and conclusions

 We found that the MIR color of TDEs and ANTs generally turns red quickly during the rising phase, while CLAGN generally does not.
 Quantitatively, the median CVR of TDEs and ANTs is $\sim0.4$ mag yr$^{-1}$, higher than that of CLAGNs of 0.09 mag yr$^{-1}$.
 The CVR distributions of TDEs and ANTs differ from that of CLAGNs by significances of $2.9\times10^{-5}$ and $3.1\times10^{-4}$, respectively, estimated using K-S tests.
 In addition, the initial MIR color of TDEs is generally redder than that of ANTs, as the median ICs of TDEs and ANTs are 0.52 and 0.36 mag, respectively, which differ by a significance of 0.020.

 Using simulations involving the dust radiative transfer model, we explored the origins of the two phenomena.
-The MIR color of TDEs and ANTs turning red quickly possibly results from their UV LCs characterized by ``rapid rise, short peak and long tail''.
-In addition, the difference in IC between TDEs and ANTs may be related to the difference in the geometry of the echoing dust: the dust structure around TDEs is approximately spherically symmetric, while that around ANTs has a torus shape with face-on inclination.
+One phenomenon, the MIR color of TDEs and ANTs turning red quickly, is possibly because of their UV LCs characterized by ``rapid rise, short peak and long tail'', and/or because of no or weak contribution from underlying AGN.
+The other one, ANTs showing bluer initial colors than TDEs, is possibly because of higher fraction of graphite and larger grain size of the echoing dust, and/or because of the difference in dust geometry: dust around ANTs has a torus shape with face-on inclination, while that around TDEs is approximately spherically symmetric.

 We proposed a method to classify MIR outbursts based on the CVR difference between TDEs/ANTs and CLAGNs.
 We divided three regions: a U region with CVR greater than 0.4 mag yr$^{-1}$ representing a high probability of being TDE/ANT, an L region with CVR less than 0.1 mag yr$^{-1}$ representing a high probability of being CLAGN, and an M region between them, where the outbursts are difficult to classify.
 In addition, MIR outbursts with a rise time shorter than half a year have a high probability of being TDEs/ANTs, because the two optical outbursts that meet this condition are TDE/ANT.